Learn Acrylic Painting

 Lesson Six: From the body of your work you will choose one that you think is especially good-- in that it embodies closely your own personal style and direction.
 We will examine why you have chosen this particular piece and will have a dialog about your direction.
 Through these six Advanced Acrylic Painting Lessons, you will be ready, if you choose, to launch your work into the art world and have the confidence to do so!

-Click here to start Advanced Acrylic Painting lessons.
+Click here to start the FREE Advanced Acrylic Painting lessons.